docxology/cogames/README.md

 ### `cogames eval -m [MISSION] [-m MISSION...] -p POLICY [-p POLICY...]`

 Evaluate one or more policies on one or more missions.
+Initiates 4 cogs by default.

 We provide a set of eval missions which you can use instead of missions `-m`.
 Specify `-set` or `-S` among: `eval_missions`, `integrated_evals`, `spanning_evals`, `diagnostic_evals`, `all`.